 What is the best treatment for sun damaged skin?

 We will recommend treatments based on a skin evaluation.
 We may recommend one or more treatments and home care products to help reverse damage and protect your skin from further sun exposure and damage.

 Does all sun damage turn into skin cancer?

-No. Sun damage does not inevitably turn into cancer.
-However, sun damage increases your skin cancer risk.
+No. UV damage does not inevitably turn into cancer.
+However, it can increase your skin cancer risk.

 If I reverse sun damage, can I still get skin cancer?

 Yes.
-Reversing sun damage doesn’t guarantee that skin cancer will not develop later in life.
+Reversing UV skin damage doesn’t guarantee that skin cancer will not develop later in life.
 This is especially true if you don’t take preventative measures to avoid further damage.

 Visit the LASSI to Reverse Sun Damage in Indiana

 Are you ready to reverse visible sun damage?
-Are you concerned about your skin cancer risk due to the sun damage you’ve accumulated over the years?
+Are you concerned about your skin cancer risk due to the UV skin damage you’ve accumulated over the years?
 Schedule a consultation with dermatologist C. William Hanke, MD at the Laser and Skin Surgery Center of Indiana today.